 Student accommodation discounts are hard to find, as hostels don't really offer discounts to travelers unless you'll be staying long-term (longer than a month.)
 Having said that, hostel discount cards do exist and promotions can be found in the off-season (i.e. winter in Europe).

-YHA and HI offer a discount card for travellers that entitles you to a small discount, and the Nomads Hostels discount card gives you $1 off each night you spend in one of their hostels -- not huge discounts, but could end up saving you money if you'll be traveling for a decent amount of time.
-For more information: check out the following list of hostel discount cards.
+YHA and HI offer a discount card for travelers that entitles you to a small discount, and the Nomads Hostels discount card gives you $1 off each night you spend in one of their hostels -- not huge discounts, but could end up saving you money if you'll be traveling for a decent amount of time.
+For more information check out this list of hostel discount cards.

-If you're looking to spend as little as possible on accommodation and don't fancy the idea of a hostel, there are several options for student travelers.
+If you're looking to spend as little as possible on accommodations and don't fancy the idea of a hostel, there are several options for student travelers.

 First, take a look at Couchsurfing, which will be the most affordable accommodation option you have open to you: it's entirely free!
-Through couchsurfing, you'll be able to spend the night on a local's couch, saving you money on accommodation and giving you a more authentic insight into the place you're traveling to.
+Through couch surfing, you'll be able to spend the night on a local's couch, saving you money on accommodations and giving you a more authentic insight into the place where you're traveling.
 It really is a win-win situation.
 Make sure to check out your host's reviews before requesting to stay in a place, as you'll want to make sure you won't be putting yourself in an unsafe situation.

 Alternatively, if your cash is running low, but you prefer a little more comfort when you travel, housesitting could be the way to go.
-Housesitting is just what it sounds like: you get to watch someone's house (and likely their pets) while they're out of town, and in exchange you get free accommodation!
-As a student, it might be tough to get on the housesitting ladder, as owners do like to hire people with renting/owning a property experience, but if you can get great references, give it a go!
+Housesitting is just what it sounds like: you get to watch someone's house (and likely their pets) while they're out of town, and in exchange, you get free accommodations.
+As a student, it might be tough to get on the housesitting lists, as owners do like to hire people with renting/owning a property experience, but if you can get great references, give it a go.

 Spring Break Deals